rlqd/gmapslinkbot/README.md

-# gmapslinkbot
+# Google Maps Link Bot

-Telegram bot that watches text messages for `https://maps.app.goo.gl/` links, reads the first redirect without following it, extracts the `q` search parameter from the `Location` header, replaces `+` with spaces, and replies to the original message.
+Telegram bot that watches for `https://maps.app.goo.gl/` links and replies with a place name.

+## Why?

+Google Maps on iOS only share the short link without a place name.
+Telegram doesn't generate previews for them.

+This makes sharing more than 1 link frustrating and impossible to find it later in the history by place name.

 ## Setup